togarashimayo/togarashimayo.github.io/content/recipes/salmon-meuniere.md

 ### Sauce

 1. Cut the butter into 1" cubes.
 Chill in the fridge while you create the reduction.
 2. In a small saucepan over medium heat, combine white wine, shallots, and white wine vinegar.
 Reduce until you have 7.5-15 mL of liquid left.
+If you would prefer a flavoured butter instead (like in my original take), you can also reduce the liquid until there's very little to no liquid left.
 3. Gradually whisk in the butter cubes (1-2 at a time) into the sauce.
 You should either have a milky emulsion or shallot-flavoured butter.

 ### Salad